Airbnb Trust Accounting for Property Managers using Xero

 11000 – Airbnb Payment Clearing Account (Asset)$1900

-Next, within the same invoice, Bnbtally (by Tallylytics) calculates 20% of the Accommodation Fare ($1500 * 20% = $300), reallocates this amount as payable from the trust account and records it as earnings receivable by the property management company:
+Next, within the same invoice, Bnbtally calculates 20% of the Accommodation Fare ($1500 * 20% = $300), reallocates this amount as payable from the trust account and records it as earnings receivable by the property management company:

 AccountDebitCredit